 Diagnosing Bladder Stones

-If your reptile is showing signs of a bladder stone, it is important to seek veterinary care as soon as possible.
-Diagnosis may include physical examination, urinalysis, X-rays, or ultrasound.
+If your reptile has signs of a bladder stone, it’s important to seek veterinary care as soon as possible.
+Diagnosing their bladder stones can include physical examination, urinalysis, X-rays, or ultrasound.

 Stages of Bladder Stones

-The stages of a bladder stone in reptiles can vary depending on the size and location of the stone.
+The stages of a bladder stone can vary depending on the size and location of the stone.
 The most common stages include:

 Stage 1

-Small grains or crystals form in the urinary tract.
+Small grains or crystals form in their urinary tract.

 Stage 2